Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

-\begin{proof} Recall that by Lemma~\ref{lemma:dbcl-phase2-leaks-largeB} the number of leak events in a sequence of $200m/k$ productive steps is at most $m/k$ with probability at least $1-2N^{-\alpha}$.
+Recall that by Lemma~\ref{lemma:dbcl-phase2-leaks-largeB} the number of leak events in a sequence of $200m/k$ productive steps is at most $m/k$ with probability at least $1-2N^{-\alpha}$.
 Our goal is to show that in the remaining at least $199m/k$ non-leak productive steps, the stage of Phase 2 starting with $\hat y = m/k$ completes (decreases to $\hat y = m/2k$) with high probability.
-To do this, recall by Lemma~\ref{lemma:dbcl-util-prod-prodb} that among this sequence of $199m/k$ productive steps, at least $98m/k$ steps will be blank-consuming interactions.

-Among this subsequence, let $S_x$ denote the number of $B+X$ or $B+I_X$ interactions, and similarly let $S_y$ denote the number of $B+Y$ or $B+I_Y$ interactions.
-Thus to show that the stage completes correctly, it is sufficient to show that among this sub-sequence of blank-consuming steps, $S_x - S_y \ge 2m/k + m/k = 3m/k$, which holds since each blank-consuming interaction changes $\hat y$ by a value of 2.
+Similar to the proof of Lemma~\ref{lemma:dbcl-phase1-steps}, let $\lambda$ denote the number of blank-consuming productive steps within the sequence of $200m/k$ total productive steps.
+Clearly $\lambda \le 200m/k$, and by Lemma~\ref{lemma:dbcl-util-prod-prodb} we have that $\lambda \ge 98m/k$.
+Now letting $S_{bx}$ denote the number of $X+B$ or $I_X+B$ steps and letting $S_{by}$ denote the number of $Y+B$ or $I_Y + B$ steps throughout the subsequence of blank-consuming productive steps, we have that $\lambda = S_{bx} + S_{by}$.
+To complete the stage correctly, our goal then is to show that $S_{bx} - S_{by} \ge 2m/k + m/k = 3m/k$, since each blank-consuming interaction changes $\hat y$ by a value of 1/2.
+To ensure this gap between $S_{bx}$ and $S_{by}$ holds, it is sufficient to show that $S_{bx} > \lambda/2 + 1.5m/k$ holds with high probability throughout the sequence.